sandsower/gleam-monorepo-template/README.md

-# Gleam Monorepo Template - Lustre & Mist
+# Gleam Monorepo Template - Lustre & Wisp
-This is a template to be used for bootstrapping fresh Gleam monorepos, using Lustre for the frontend and Mist for the backend.
+This is a template to be used for bootstrapping fresh Gleam monorepos, using Lustre for the frontend and Wisp for the backend.
 Here's how the structure of this template looks:

 ```
 ├── backend